MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 ::: moniker range="< vsts"

-You can, however, instruct Release Management to [skip the automatic download](../process/phases.md#artifact-download) of artifacts to the agent for a specific job and environment of the deployment if you wish.
+You can, however, instruct Release Management to [skip the automatic download](../process/phases.md#artifact-download) of artifacts to the agent for a specific job and stage of the deployment if you wish.
 Typically, you will do this when the tasks in that job do not require any artifacts, or if you implement custom code in a task to download the artifacts you require.